Zenithsiz/dcb/dcb-drv/src/dir/entry.md

 # Limitations

-The max size for a file is `u32::MAX` bytes, but the filesystem itself can hold `2^43` bytes in total, as each directory and file position is done by sector.
+The max size for a file is `u32::MAX` bytes, but the filesystem itself can hold `2^43` bytes in total, as each directory and file position is identified by sector.